RyunDoKim/gmail-parser/README.md

 ```

 * Content as Array
 ***Content can be an array when the content-type is 'multipart' each part is parsed into a Mail object.
-Sometimes you will see dual multiparts***
+Sometimes you will see dual multiparts which means that inner sub mail has multipart content-type especially when mail has attachment***
 ```javascript
 mail.forEach((content)=>{
         console.log(content);